MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-insights.md

 ### What should I do?

-Enable office location network connectivity visibility if you have not already done so.
+Enable office location network connectivity visibility if you haven't already done so.
 Identify which offices are affected by poor network connectivity and find ways to improve the network perimeter at each that connects the users to Microsoft's network.

 ## Related topics